mjlile/rhythm/README.md

 * Type functions
 * Concepts
 * Pointers to concepts (runtime generics)
+* Extensive library generic components

 #### Other Nice Features
-These are interesting features from other languages that I would want in my ideal language, but they aren't at the core of what I want Rhythm to be
+These are features from other languages that I want in my ideal language, but they aren't at the core of what I want Rhythm to be
 * Algebraic data types (e.g. Rust's enum types, optional)
 * Concurrency (async/await coroutines + Go-style channel communication)
 * Ownership (e.g. Rust)
+* Many more

 Getting Started
 ---------------